faizkullahkhan/DevOps/README.md

 # DevOps
-This repository is dedicated for learning and development of DevOps projects and automation
+This repository is dedicated for learning and implementation of DevOps projects and automation